relativityboy/bonmot/readme.md

 Enter BonMot.
 The js app-engine for your future.

-BonMot removes much of the glue while still giving you control over how you create your application.
+BonMot eliminates much of the glue while still giving you control over how you create your application.
 Under the hood BonMot uses Stickit, Handlebars, and DW-Backbone.
 It gives you all the power of these libraries while providing you with a much more terse, and clear way to express yourself.

 One of the best-parts, because most of BonMot's magic is done when you call Model.extend and View.extend - using BonMot results in pages that run as fast as if you'd hand-rolled your code.

-_**version 0.3.0** adds a requirement for .Model on all views!
-(This is the model declaration the view is to be used with)_
+####Transparency
+BonMot is designed with transparency in mind.
+The philosophy is all of the convenience and reliability with none of the indirection.
+There may be times you need to do "*weird stuff* because management".
+Developers can get at and understand the guts of BonMot with ease, and the patterns in BonMot are such that 'awkward code' will stand out clearly, giving you opportunities to target tech-debt before it becomes a problem.

 ####Attribute bindings